MirambekLabforward/POC_entry_notes_clean_architecture/README.md

 ##
-This demo is to apply clean architecture principles to the frontend using spa framework aurelia and store aurelia store.
+This demo is to apply clean architecture principles to the frontend using spa framework aurelia and aurelia store.

 The project is divided into five folders.
 Components are UI views.
-It only depends on folder core's sandbox/facad classes.
-UI is bound to core sandbox classes' property and call action to reflect api/store changes.
+It depends on folder core's sandbox/facade classes' property and calls action to reflect api/store changes.
 The core folder depends on infrastructure effect classes where every effect calls api and updates store.
-Store state updates are published to core's sandbox classes' property.
+Store state changes are published to core's sandbox classes' property.
 ##
 The following is graphical depiction:
 ![Alt text](docs/img/data-flow.png)